 An effective Information Security Practice provides a common Controls framework across IT and the Business for all parties to operate within, i.e. an Information Security Governance framework in which each party has a role in ensuring that effective Information Security is in place to protect the organisation.

-It has to be a structured practice, based on a solid foundation of Information Security Governance principles – and provide a valuable productive function at the heart of the organisation.
+It has to be a structured practice, based on a solid foundation of Information Security Governance principles – and provide a valuable productive and protective function at the heart of the organisation.
 The outcome should enable informed cyber risk decisions to be made, and drive a true control mindset throughout (not just a collection of projects):

 - With security roles, responsibilities, accountabilities and reporting lines clearly delineated at the right level across the organisation